-Does your bank have a policy or engagement process with clients and customers12 in place to encourage sustainable practices? \boxtimes Yes \Box In progress \Box No

-Does your bank have a policy for sectors in which you have identified the highest (potential) negative impacts? \boxtimes Yes \square In progress \square No

-Describe how your bank has worked with and/or is planning to work with its clients and customers to encourage sustainable practices and enable sustainable economic activities13).
-It should include information on relevant policies, actions planned/implemented to support clients' transition, selected indicators on client engagement and, where possible, the impacts achieved.
-This should be based on and in line with the impact analysis, target-setting and action plans put in place by the bank (see P2).
+, ank have a policy o In progress r engagement process with clients and customers12 in place to encourage sustainable practices? ☐ No , 1 / or sectors in which you have identified the highest (potential) negative impacts? □ No include inforr rmation on relevan orked with and/or is planning to work with its clients and customers to encourage sustainable practices and enable sustainable economic activities ).
+It should t policies, actions planned/implemented to support clients' transition, selected indicators on client engagement and, where possible, the impacts achieved. line with the impact analysis, target-setting and action plans put in place by the bank (see P2).

 We aim to be a stable partner that directs our clients, mainly SMEs, towards sustainable development.
 The core of our sustainability principles is captured in our Code of Conduct, which is the first requirement that the banks ask their employees, clients and suppliers to commit to.
 In the Code of Conduct, we address environmental, social and governance (ESG) standards, such as ethical behaviour (anti-corruption, anti-money laundering practices, diversity, anti-discrimination, etc.), social issues (human rights, labour rights, etc.) and environmental issues (environmental awareness, environmental risk assessment, promotion of green investments, etc.).
 In addition, our clients' social and environmental risks are firmly integrated into our credit decision processes, with the goal to minimise our negative impact and potential environmental and social risk, as shown by our Group Environmental Management Policy, our Group Standards for Managing the Environmental and Social Impact of Lending, and our Plastic Strategy.
-In the context of sector prioritisation, and knowing our main impacts and risks, last year we established a working group on sus- Managing the Environmental and Social Risk of Lending Code of Conduct Group Environmental Management Policy Plastic Strategy tainable agriculture to tackle the risks and impact of this vulnerable sector that is very relevant in our portfolio.
+In the context of sector prioritisation, and knowing our main impacts and risks, last year we established a working group on sustainable agriculture to tackle the risks and impact of this vulnerable sector that is very relevant in our portfolio.

 At the same time, we actively promote and support investments in green technologies, thereby steering our portfolio in that direction, as evidenced in our targets and the green initiatives described in the "Sustainable finance" section.
-3.2 Business opportunities Describe what strategic business opportunities in relation to the increase of positive and the reduction of negative impacts your bank has identified and/o Sustainable finance